1925 Lexington-Concord Issue

 The Lexington-Concord Issue of 1925 was the first set of U.S. postage stamps to honor the War of Independence.
 These stamps honor the patriots who gave their lives – and the ideals of freedom and independence they died for.

-Although part of the Lexington-Concord issue, U.S. #617 pictures General George Washington leading colonial forces at Cambridge Common on July 2, 1775.
+The 1925 Washington at Cambridge stamp is part of the Lexington-Concord Issue, which was the first set of US postage stamps to honor the War of Independence.
+Although part of the Lexington-Concord issue, US #617 pictures General George Washington leading colonial forces at Cambridge Common on July 3, 1775.
 This was two-and-a-half months after the battles at Lexington and Concord.
 A driving factor for this scene’s inclusion in the set was due to the famed “Washington Elm.”
 According to legend, Washington stood under the elm tree as he took command of the Continental Army.